FAQs: Fence Permit in Grove City Ohio

-This article covers how to get a permit for building a fence in Grove City, Ohio.
+This article covers how to get a permit for fence installation in Grove City, Ohio.
 Please note that we will try to keep this information up to date but we do not represent Grove City.

 Please note that not all Grove City addresses will be governed by the Grove City Building Division.
 Residential building projects in Jackson Township are permitted through Franklin County.